richmahn/en_tn/zec/03/intro.md

 This chapter is introduced in prose and shares the fourth vision, which is the priest in dirty clothes.
 (See: [[rc://en/tw/dict/bible/kt/priest]])

 Some translations prefer to set apart quotations.
-The ULB and many other English translations indent the lines of 3:7-9, which is an extended quotation.
+The ULB and many other English translations set the lines of 3:7-9, which is an extended quotation, further to the right on the page than the rest of the text.

 #### Difficult concepts in this chapter ####